I am Jack Matusek and I am the Blogging Butcher of Raw Republic Meats.

 To fulfill my personal butcher’s dream, I made my way to Panzano in Chianti, Italy where I staged for my idol, Dario Cecchini, arguably the world’s greatest butcher.
 There I was taught Italian methods of butchery and cooking as I worked in his meat processing facility, butcher shop, and famed restaurant, Officina Della Bistecca.
 From there I journeyed to France to master French Charcuterie under the tutelage of Dominic Chapolard.
 He and his family raise organic pigs in the Gascony region where they transform their pork carcasses into highly sought after Noix de Jambon, saucisson, saucisse sèche, and other staples of French charcuterie including pâté de tête, fricandeaux, and boudin noir.

-I am currently back in the States doing a few butcher gigs, eating some good Mexican food, and catching up with my family and dog, Remi.
-A return to Europe is scheduled for March to complete my Maser Butcher certification.
-In the meantime, this blog is my channel to build my “meat tribe.”
+I am currently back in Europe completing my Master Butcher certification and researching ethical slaughter.
+This blog is my channel to build my “meat tribe.”
 My aim is to educate, satiate, and entertain on my carnivorous-discovery journey across the world.
 Here you will find stories from the chopping block as well my lifestyle of ethical eating.

 Welcome to my life and my story.
 This is everything I’ve got — in the raw.
 I have BIG plans for the future; I hope y’all stick around to see what God has in store for this butcher.